-The Office of Enrollment Management and Student Development offers a wide variety of free services to students seeking career guidance.
-Some of the services available include individual academic and career counseling, occupational and aptitude testing, and an extensive library of materials to assist students with career exploration.
-Frequent workshops covering the topics of effective career planning, résumé writing, and successful interviewing are conducted.
-Job postings and information are made available through the Our Lady of Holy Cross College website.
+The Office of Student Life, in cooperation with the Thomas E. Chambers Counseling Center, offers a wide variety of free services to students seeking career guidance.
+Some of the services available include individual career counseling, occupational and aptitude testing, and an extensive library of materials to assist students with career exploration.
+Workshops covering the topics of effective career planning, résumé writing, and successful interviewing are conducted through the fall and spring semesters.
+Job postings, career services information, and resources are made available through the Our Lady of Holy Cross College website.
+For more information, contact the Office of Student Life at careerservices@olhcc.edu or (504)398-2110.